 Kris Carr's Profile and Blog Archive

-Dr. Carr has a private practice in San Francisco, CA, and she offers coaching sessions via Skype to people who are not in the Bay Area.
-She works mostly with young women in their 20’s and 30’s who are navigating life and relationships, and her clinical areas of expertise include depression, addictions, grief and loss, and issues related to low self-esteem.
+As a therapist and coach, Leslie mostly works with young women in their 20’s and 30’s who are navigating life and relationships, and her clinical areas of expertise include depression, addictions, grief and loss, and issues related to low self-esteem.

 On December 1, 2011, Leslie shared the stage with Lissa at a TEDx event, and you can see her talk, entitled “Reconsidering Psychotherapy,” here.
 See what she means when she says, “If you can’t see the role that you’re playing in the circumstances of your own life, you’re powerless to change them.”